scala/scala3/docs/docs/contributing/getting-started.md

 $ dotr
 ```

-Before contributing in Dotty, we invite you to consult the
+Before contributing to Dotty, we invite you to consult the
 [Dotty Developer Guidelines](https://github.com/lampepfl/dotty/blob/master/CONTRIBUTING.md).